 Then Pharaoh sent and called Moses and Aaron and said to them, “This time I have sinned; the Lord is in the right, and I and my people are in the wrong.
 Plead with the Lord, for there has been enough of God’s thunder and hail.
 I will let you go, and you shall stay no longer…But when Pharaoh saw that the rain and the hail and the thunder had ceased, he sinned yet again and hardened his heart, he and his servants.
 So the heart of Pharaoh was hardened, and he did not let the people of Israel go, just as the Lord had spoken through Moses.Exodus 9:27-28, 34-35

 Repentance is the ultimate evidence of salvation.
 It is the purest fruit of the believer’s heart.
 Without it, there is no true indwelling of the Holy Spirit.
 Salvation belongs to the repentant alone.
 Jesus said it very clearly in Luke 13:3,5

 No, I tell you; but unless you repent, you will all likewise perish.

 What does it mean to repent?
-The word repent in the Greek is metanoeó, it means to changes one’s mind or to change one’s thinking.
-The way the word is used through out the Bible is the action of changing allegiance.
-An unbeliever is a slave to sin, and when the unbeliever by the grace of God puts his/her faith in Christ they repent of their sin and the way they think of God has now changed.
-Their minds that were once darkened are now brought the light of God.
-The God that was once hated is now loved and adored.
-The message of the cross that was once foolishness is now the repentant’s only hope and plea.
+The word repent in the Greek is metanoeó — it means literally to changes one’s mind or to change one’s thinking.
+The way the word is used throughout the Bible is the action of changing allegiance.
+An unbeliever is a slave to sin, and when the unbeliever, by the grace of God, places his faith in Christ, they repent of their sin and the way they think of God has now changed.
+Their minds that were once darkened are now awakened and brought into the light of Christ.
+The God that was once hated is now loved and obeyed.
+The message of the cross that was once foolishness to the lost is now the repentant believer’s joy and hope.